EarlyHints/earlyhints.github.io/_posts/2025-12-14-Go-merlin-evasion.md

 ## Closing thoughts
 Mission accomplished!

-With relatively minimal evasion techniques we managed to to dupe 65/72 security vendors and we obfuscated most of the cleartext strings.
+With relatively minimal low effort evasion techniques we managed to dupe 65/72 security vendors and obfuscate most of the cleartext strings.
-I think it's interesting that by only adding a certificate to the malicious Merlin beacon 10 security vendors dropped detection.
-Perhaps this signals an over reliance and trust on certificates....
+I think it's interesting that by adding a certificate to the malicious Merlin beacon, 10 security vendors dropped detection.
+Perhaps this signals an over reliance and trust on certificates...

 This is good enough for my current use case but perhaps I will revisit more thorough evasion techniques in a future post.
 See you next time!